Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean

 \section{Abstract}

-We establish the non-degeneracy of bubbling solutions for singular mean field equations when the blow-up points are either regular or non-quantized singular sources.
+We establish the non-degeneracy of bubbling solutions for singular mean field equations when the blow-up points are either regular or involve non-quantized singular sources.
 This extends the results from Bartolucci-Jevnikar-Lee-Yang \cite{bart-5}, which focused on regular blow-up points.
-As a result, we establish the strict convexity of the entropy in the large energy limit for a specific class of two-dimensional domains in the Onsager mean field vortex model with sinks.
+As a consequence, we establish the strict convexity of the Entropy in the large energy limit for a specific class of two-dimensional domains in the Onsager mean field vortex model with singular sources.